persteenolsen/umbraco-17-starter-two/README.md

 16-11-2025

-A Website by Umbraco CMS 17 serving as a Starter with custom MVC using EF Core
+A Website by .NET 10 and Umbraco 17 CMS serving as a Starter with custom MVC towards a Table using EF Core

 # Create a global json